Mass shootings and violence leave dead and injured across the US this weekend

 CHICAGO — (AP) — Mass shootings and violence killed and wounded people across the United States this weekend, including at least 60 shot in the Chicago area alone.
 Four people were found shot to death in a small Idaho town, a Pennsylvania state trooper was killed in an ambush, and bullets struck 11 teenagers, killing one, at a party in Missouri.

 The shootings happened in cities and rural areas alike, following a surge in homicides and other violence over the past several years that accelerated during the coronavirus pandemic.
-Officers responded to mass shootings in Washington state, Philadelphia, San Francisco, Southern California and Baltimore.
+Officers responded to mass shootings in Washington state, Philadelphia, San Francisco, Southern California, Milwaukee and Baltimore.

 “There’s no question there’s been a spike in violence,” said Daniel Nagin, a professor of public policy and statistics at Carnegie Mellon University.
 “Some of these cases seem to be just disputes, often among adolescents, and those disputes are played out with firearms, not with fists.”